edovio/RepsRegionalCoach_MozillaItalia/README.md

 # RepsRegionalCoach
-Repository for the Reps Regional Coach - Region 3
+Repository for the Community to define a plan with them on which activities their communities can start contributing to in the next 2 months and collect all the  activities/plans documented.